My favorite creamy carrot soup or cream of carrot soup made with milk, only a few ingredients, but so much flavor.

 I have been making this carrot soup with milk for years now, about 14.

 The recipe was one of the first I have ever cooked, following a recipe I found in an old Romanian cookbook, which I actually don’t have anymore.
 I scribbled down the recipe when on holiday back there and cooked it myself as soon as I got home again.

-A comfort soup using just a few ingredients, this carrot soup recipe could not get any simpler or easier to make.
+A comforting soup using just a few ingredients, this carrot soup with milk recipe could not be any simpler.
 You do need a blender though, a sieve and a couple of pots, but that shouldn’t be a problem, should it? 🙂

-Carrot is the vegetable with the highest content of carotin, which occurs both in the form of Alpha and Beta-carotin, which is a precursor of vitamin A, which is very important for our eyesight, especially our ability to see in dim light.
+The carrot is the vegetable with the highest content of carotin, which occurs both in the form of Alpha and Beta-carotin, which is a precursor of vitamin A, which is very important for our eyesight, especially our ability to see in dim light.
 It is believed that the consumption of carrots can prevent us from developing night blindness as we get older.

 Carrots are also high in fiber, are a good source of antioxidants and are rich in other vitamins like C, K and B8.
 They also contain pantothenic acid, folate, potassium, iron, copper and manganese.

 It is assumed that carrots can help decrease the probability of heart disease, as their regular consumption can reduce cholesterol levels and lower the blood pressure.

 They can boost the immune system, improve digestion through their high fiber content and “beta-carotin consumption has even been linked to a reduced risk of several cancers, notably lung cancer”.